Moss Icon: Recent activity

 In July 2008, Moss Icon was named one of the "23 Bands Who Shaped Punk" by Alternative Press magazine in issue No. 240.
 Vance's first officially released book, Tulip Has a Room, was published by Easysubcult.

-Since 2007, Joy, Vance, Zak Fusciello, and Alex Badertscher have been occasionally working on new material in Baltimore, MD, for a possible new recording.
-In May 2012, a discography was released through Temporary Residence Limited, featuring two discs along with photos and lyrics.
-The band also played a couple of live shows (NYC and Washington, DC) in December 2014.
+Since 2007, Joy, Vance, Zak Fusciello, and Alex Badertscher have been occasionally working on new material in Baltimore, Maryland, for a possible new recording.
+In May 2012, a discography release compiling the band's entire recorded output was released through Temporary Residence Limited, featuring two discs along with photos and lyrics.
+The band also played a couple of live shows in New York City and Washington, D.C., in December 2014.

-A 30th anniversary edition of Lyburnum Wits was released by Temporary Residence Limited.
+In 2023, a 30th anniversary edition of Lyburnum Wits End Liberation Fly was released by Temporary Residence Limited.